Other / mixed grade configuration · Lawrenceville, VA

 How many students attend Totaro Elementary?

 Totaro Elementary has 295 students enrolled.
-It is a other school in Lawrenceville, VA.
+It is a public school in Lawrenceville, VA.

 What is the student-teacher ratio at Totaro Elementary?